A distributed ADMM-like method for resource sharing over time-varying networks: Introduction

-Finally, while we were preparing this paper, we became aware of a recent work~\cite{mateos2015distributed}, which also use Fenchel conjugation and dual consensus formulation to decompose separable constraints.
-A distributed algorithm on time-varying directed communication networks is proposed for solving saddle-point problems subject to consensus constraints.
-The algorithm can also be applied to solve consensus optimization problems with inequality constraints that can be written as the sum of local convex functions of local and global variables.
-Assuming each agents' local iterates and subgradient sets are uniformly bounded, it is shown that the ergodic average of primal-dual sequence converges with $\mathcal{O}(1/\sqrt{k})$ rate in terms of saddle-point evaluation error; however, when the method is applied to constrained optimization problems, \emph{no} rate in terms of suboptimality and infeasibility is provided.
+There are fewer papers on resource allocation over time-varying directed networks. \cite{gu2018distributed} considers a special case of \eqref{eq:central_problem} with $\cK=\{\mathbf{0}\}$, $g_i(\xi_i)=\xi_i-r_i$, $f_i$ is convex, and $\rho_i(\xi_i)=\ind{\cX_i}(\xi_i)$ where $\cX_i$ is convex and compact for $i\in\cN$.
+Assuming a Slater point exists which implies boundedness of dual optimal set, the authors proved $\cO(\log(k)/\sqrt{k})$ rate result.
+Reference~\cite{xu2017distributed} has the same setting in~\cite{gu2018distributed} with $\cX_i=[\underline{\xi}_i,\bar{\xi}_i]$.
+Assuming each $f_i$ is smooth and strongly convex, a distributed method is proposed and its convergence is shown without providing a rate result.
+Finally, while we were preparing this paper, we became aware of a recent work~\cite{mateos2017distributed,nedic2017improved}. \cite{mateos2017distributed} also uses Fenchel conjugation and \emph{dual consensus} formulation to decompose separable constraints.
+A distributed algorithm on time-varying {\emph{balanced}\footnote{A directed graph $\cG$ is balanced when each node has equal number of in-degree and out-degree.}} directed communication networks is proposed for solving saddle-point problems subject to consensus constraints.
+Assuming each agents' local iterates and subgradient sets are uniformly bounded, it is shown that the ergodic average of primal-dual sequence converges with $\mathcal{O}(1/\sqrt{k})$ rate in terms of saddle-point evaluation error; however, when the method is applied to constrained optimization problems, \emph{no} rate in terms of suboptimality and infeasibility is provided. {The other recent work in~\cite{nedic2017improved} investigates the connection between decentralized resource allocation problem and decentralized consensus optimization problem where the objective is to minimize sum of convex functions subject to local closed convex sets and $\sum_{i\in\cN}\xi_i-r_i={\bf 0}$ over \emph{static} \emph{undirected} networks.
+Utilizing the mirror relationship between the optimality conditions of these problems, they proposed a method for solving the decentralized resource allocation problem and proved $o(1/{k})$ rate of convergence in terms of \emph{squared} residuals of first-order optimality conditions.}